 Friday 26 January 2018

-Seventeen people in twelve vehicles headed out of Tozers Bush Camp just before 8.00 a.m. on Australia Day 2018, heading to Reef Beach.
-And so begun a weekend of fantastic 4WDriving, swimming, spearfishing, snorkelling, fishing and lazying around on the beach.
+Seventeen people in twelve vehicles drove out of Tozers Bush Camp just before 8.00 a.m. on Australia Day 2018, heading to Reef Beach.
+And so begun a weekend of fantastic four wheel driving, swimming, spearfishing, snorkelling, fishing and lazying around on the beach.

 We departed Tozers Bush Camp, turned left onto Bremer Bay Road and drove 14 kilometres to our planned turnoff to the beach – Reef Beach Road.